 FASIUS.
 In old English law.
-A faggot of wood.
+A faggot of

 FAST BILL OF EXCEPTIONS.
 One which may be taken in Georgia in injunction suits and similar cases, at such time and in such manner as to bring the case up for review with great expedition.
-It must be certified within twenty days from the rendering of the decision.
+It must be certified the decision.
 Sewell v.
 Edmonston, 66 Ga.
-353.

 FAST-DAY.
 A day of fasting and penitence, or of mortification by religious abstinence.
 As to counting it in legal proceedings, see 1 Chit.
 Archb.
-Pr., 12th Ed., 160, et seq.
+Pr.
+(12th Ed.)
+160, et seq.